francis-clairicia/EasyNetwork/docs/source/tutorials/echo_client_server_tcp.rst

 First, you must create a request handler class by subclassing the :class:`.AsyncStreamRequestHandler` class and overriding its :meth:`~.AsyncStreamRequestHandler.handle` method; this method will process incoming requests.
-Its :meth:`~.AsyncStreamRequestHandler.bad_request` method must also be overridden to handle parsing errors.

 .. literalinclude:: ../_include/examples/tutorials/echo_client_server_tcp/echo_request_handler.py
    :linenos: